jpalardy/vim-slime-ext-plugins/README.md

 This fork uses plugins to send data to its targets.

+This plugin will not load if the original vim-slime is loaded.

 ## Vim-slime documentation and usage

 The complete [documentation](doc/vim-slime-ext-plugins.txt) is available with `:help vim-slime-ext-plugins.txt`.